JuliaNLSolvers/NLsolve.jl/README.md

 particular, the field `zero` of that structure contains the solution if convergence has occurred.

+# Specifying the function and its Jacobian

+In the following, it is assumed that have defined a function `f!(x::Vector, fx::Vector)` computing the residual of the system.

+There are 3 ways of specifying the function to be solved, depending on the availability of the Jacobian function:

+## Finite differencing

+If you do not have a function that compute the Jacobian, it is possible to have it computed by finite difference.
+In that case, the syntax is simply:

+    nlsolve(f!, initial_x)

+Alternatively, you can construct an object of type `DifferentiableMultivariateFunction` and pass it to `nlsolve`, as in:

+    df = DifferentiableMultivariateFunction(f!)
+    nlsolve(df, initial_x)

+## Jacobian available

+If, in addition to `f!`, you have a function `g!(x::Vector, gx::Array)` for computing the Jacobian of the system, then the syntax is, as in the example
+above:

+    nlsolve(f!, g!, initial_x)

+Alternatively, you can construct an object of type `DifferentiableMultivariateFunction` and pass it to `nlsolve`, as in:

+    df = DifferentiableMultivariateFunction(f!, g!)
+    nlsolve(df, initial_x)

+## Optimization of simultaneous residuals and Jacobian

+If, in addition to `f!` and `g!`, you have a function `fg!(x::Vector, fx::Vector, gx::Array)` that computes both the residual and the Jacobian at the same time, you can use the following syntax:

+    df = DifferentiableMultivariateFunction(f!, g!, fg!)
+    nlsolve(df, initial_x)

+If the function `fg!` uses some optimization that make it costless than calling `f!` and `g!` successively, then this syntax can possibly improve the performance.

 # Fine tunings

 Two algorithms are currently available.
 The choice between the two is achieved